-Chocolate poisoning in dogs: what to do if your dog eats chocolate
+Chocolate poisoning & what to do if your dog eats chocolate

-But if you’re a dog owner, it’s vital to remember that chocolate can be highly toxic to your canine companion – and with Halloween and Christmas fast approaching, it’s time for an important reminder.
+Chocolate is many humans’ favourite tasty treat but as a dog owner, it’s vital to remember that chocolate can be highly toxic to your canine companion.

 - Rapid breathing